-Our Board recommends that you vote your shares FOR the election of each of the eight director nominees listed in Proposal 1 below, FOR the ratification of Deloitte & Touche LLP as our independent auditor for the fiscal year ending December 31, 2011 (Proposal 2); FOR the proposal regarding an advisory vote on executive compensation (Proposal 3) and with respect to Proposal 4, the frequency of future advisory votes on executive compensation, our Board recommends an ANNUAL advisory vote.
+Our Board recommends that you vote your shares FOR the election of each of the seven director nominees listed in Proposal 1 below, FOR the ratification of Deloitte & Touche LLP as our independent auditor for the fiscal year ending December 31, 2012 (Proposal 2), FOR the proposal regarding an advisory vote on executive compensation (Proposal 3) and FOR the proposal to amend the 2005 Equity and Performance Incentive Plan (Proposal 4).

 Election of a director requires the affirmative vote of the holders of a plurality of the shares present in person or represented by proxy at a meeting at which a quorum is present.
-The eight persons receiving the greatest number of votes at the Annual Meeting shall be elected as directors.
+The seven persons receiving the greatest number of votes at the Annual Meeting shall be elected as directors.
 Since only affirmative votes count for this purpose, abstentions and broker non-votes will not affect the outcome of the voting on this proposal.

-With respect to Proposal 2, the ratification of the appointment of our independent registered public accounting firm (the "independent auditor") for the fiscal year ending December 31, 2011 and Proposal 2, the advisory vote on executive compensation, a stockholder may mark the accompanying form of proxy card to (i) vote for the matter, (ii) vote against the matter, or (iii) abstain from voting on the matter.
-With respect to Proposal 4, the advisory vote on the frequency of future advisory votes on executive compensation, a stockholder may mark the accompanying form of proxy card to vote for future votes (i) every three years, (ii) every two years, (iii) every year, or (iv) abstain from voting on the matter.
-The affirmative vote of a majority of the shares represented at the Annual Meeting and actually voting on Proposal 2, Proposal 3 and Proposal 4 is required for the approval of the respective proposal.
+With respect to Proposal 2, the ratification of the appointment of our independent registered public accounting firm (the "independent auditor") for the fiscal year ending December 31, 2012, Proposal 3, the advisory vote on executive compensation and Proposal 4, amending the 2005 Equity and Performance Incentive Plan, a stockholder may mark the accompanying form of proxy card to (i) vote for the matter, (ii) vote against the matter, or (iii) abstain from voting on the matter.
 Because only a majority of shares actually voting is required to approve Proposal 2, Proposal 3 and Proposal 4, abstentions and broker non-votes will have no effect on the outcome of the voting on any of these proposals.

-The inspector of election appointed for the Annual Meeting will separately tabulate affirmative and negative votes, abstentions and broker nonvotes.
+The inspector of election appointed for the Annual Meeting will separately tabulate affirmative and negative votes, abstentions and broker non-votes.